 The new 20 ft.
 PCPS BAS design was implemented on Bridges A7767 and A7934.
-Both bridges are on major road systems and they are supported by a sleeper slab at the approach pavement end.
+BASs on both bridges are supported by a sleeper slabs at the approach pavement end.
 Bridge A7767 is in Webster County, MO on MO38 over Greer Creek.
 The PCPS panels used to construct the east side BAS of this bridge were instrumented with VWSGs at the precast plant and also moisture gages were placed in the embankment fill under the BAS during construction.

-The BASs of Bridge A7767 are skewed 30° and they are 30 ft. wide consisting of five 6 ft. wide PCPS panels on each end of the bridge.
+The BASs of bridge A7767 are skewed 30° and they are 30 ft. wide consisting of five 6 ft. wide PCPS panels on each end of the bridge.
 The PCPS panels were produced at CORESLAB's Marshall Plant in Missouri and delivered to the site on flatbed trucks.
 The PCPS panels were placed using a 33 ton rough terrain crane with a 92 ft. boom directly from the truck to the aggregate base covered with polyethylene sheeting.
-Figure 5-2 shows placement of PCPS panels because of uneven support caused by high spots in the aggregate base.
+Figure 5-2 shows placement of PCPS panels.
+Placement of the panels had to be stopped on the east side after the placement of the first panel because of uneven support caused by high spots in the aggregate base.
 The panel and polyethylene sheeting were removed and the aggregate base was re-leveled using a 2x6 between the abutment and sleeper slab.
-During the placement of panels on the west end, the south side wing wall had to be chipped to fit the panels between the wingwalls.
+During the placement of panels on the west end, the south side wing wall had to be chipped to fit the panels between the wing walls.